Frequently Asked Questions

 12.)
 WHAT CAMERA DO I NEED TO SHOOT THE NORTHERN LIGHTS?

 Any DSLR will do the job but if that’s not in your budget or you simply find it to heavy to carry around, a good compact camera with a “starry sky” (or similar) setting will take quite alright pictures too.
 You need to bring a tripod though!

-I’m using a Panasonic Lumix FZ 100 which is actually not a DSLR either but which makes nice pictures of the Northern Lights using the “Starry Sky” setting and 15 to 30 seconds of exposure.
+I’ve been using a Panasonic Lumix FZ 100 for a long time, which is actually not a DSLR either but which makes nice pictures of the Northern Lights using the “Starry Sky” setting and 15 to 30 seconds of exposure.